robertbckly/mpg-calculator-new/README.md

-# Fuel Calculator
+# MPG Calculator (UK)

-Web app for recording vehicle fuel fill-ups and calculating useful metrics.
+A simple utility for calculating miles-per-gallon, built as a small React project.